Florian Ballhaus

-Florian Marc Ballhaus (born 1965) is a German cinematographer.
-He is best known for his work on The Devil Wears Prada, Marry Me and the movies directed by Robert Schwentke, such as Flightplan, The Time Traveler's Wife and The Divergent Series: Insurgent.
+Florian Marc Ballhaus (born 1965) is a German cinematographer, best known for his work in romantic comedy films and for his collaboration with director Robert Schwentke.

-He is also son of the late cinematographer Michael Ballhaus.

-Life and career
+Early life

 Ballhaus was born in Baden-Baden, Germany, the son of Helga Mavia Betten and noted German cinematographer Michael Ballhaus.

+At the age of 16, he moved to the U.S. with his family when his father began working on American films.

+Career

-At the age of 16, he moved to the U.S. with his family, when his father began working on American films such as After Hours.
-He began working as a second cinematographer's assistant and then later as a camera assistant and operator.
-He returned to Germany in his adulthood to make his own name in his father's profession, debuting in episodes of the television show, Alles außer Mord, then in 1996 with Sandman.
-He returned to the U.S. seven years later to shoot episodes of Sex and the City.
+Ballhaus began working as a cinematographer's second assistant before becoming camera assistant, and then operator.
+He returned to Germany in his adulthood, debuting in episodes of the TV series Alles außer Mord.

-In 2005, he earned praise for his work in the thriller Flightplan.
-Later he reunited with David Frankel, one of the Sex and the City directors, for The Devil Wears Prada.
+Ballhaus then returned to the U.S., shooting episodes of Sex and the City before working on feature films.